spcl/fmi/README.md

 import fmi
 comm = fmi.Communicator(peer_id, num_peers, "config/fmi.json", "MyApp", 512);
 ```
-In [FMI/python/aws](FMI/python/aws), there are CloudFormation templates that you can use for deploying the system easily on AWS Lambda.

 ### Docker Images
 The Docker images [FMI-build-docker](https://github.com/OpenCoreCH/FMI-build-docker) contain all necessary dependencies and set up the environment for you.
 See the repo for details.